containerum/webpack-3.8-ssh-solution/README.md

 # SSH server with WebPack

 This is a solution for front-end developers working with JavaScript.
-This is basically a self-hosted developer machine synchronized with your local developer environment (e.g. WebStorm or other EDE).
+This is basically a self-hosted developer machine synchronized with your local developer environment (e.g. WebStorm or other IDE).
 Now you don't have to waste your local machine compute power to run WebPack applications.

 ## How it works: